SpannerBot/spanner-v3/docs/guides/commands/dehoist.md

 !!! tip "Can't see the command?"

-    This command is a user-context command.
+    This command is a user command.
 This means you need to right-click a member (in the member list, or in chat), hover over "Apps", and click "Dehoist".

     If you are on mobile, you can do this by tapping on a member, scrolling to just below their "About Me",